The 16th edition of the Baker McKenzie International Arbitration Yearbook is now available.

-• The ongoing reform of arbitration legislation to reflect international best practice, with recent developments in Italy, Japan, Luxembourg, the United Kingdom and Vietnam
+• The ongoing reform of arbitration legislation to reflect international best practice, including recent important developments in the UK, Germany, Luxembourg, the UAE, China, Japan and Vietnam

 • The latest case law on the recognition and enforcement of foreign arbitral awards under the New York Convention, which has now been ratified in 172 jurisdictions worldwide